syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 Once you have applied a table style, you can enable or disable the special formatting of the table.
 There are six options: first column, last column, banded rows, banded columns, header row and last row.

-The following code snippet illustrates how to enable & disable the special table formatting options of the table styles
+The following code example illustrates how to enable and disable the special table formatting options of the table styles

 {% highlight c# %}
 [C#]